 Ex-Google engineer charged in Uber self-driving theft case

-SAN JOSE, Calif.
-(AP) — A former Google engineer was charged today with stealing closely guarded secrets he later sold to Uber as the ride-hailing service scrambled to catch up in the high-stakes race to build robotic vehicles.
+A former Google engineer was charged Tuesday with stealing self-driving car technology from the company shortly before he joined Uber’s efforts to catch up in the high-stakes race to build robotic vehicles.

-The indictment filed by the U.S. Attorney's office in San Jose, is an offshoot of a lawsuit filed in 2017 by Waymo, a self-driving car pioneer spun off from Google.
-Uber agreed to pay Waymo $245 million to settle the case, but the federal judge overseeing the lawsuit made an unusual recommendation to open a criminal probe .
+The indictment filed by the U.S. attorney’s office in San Jose, Calif., is an offshoot of a lawsuit filed in 2017 by Waymo, a self-driving car pioneer spun off from Google.
+Uber agreed to settle the case for $245 million last year, but the presiding judge made an unusual recommendation to open a criminal probe after seeing enough evidence to conclude a theft may have occurred.

+Uber considered having self-driving technology crucial to survive and counter potential competitive threats from Waymo and dozens of other companies working on robotic vehicles.
+Uber wants to build self-driving cars so it can eliminate the need to have a human behind the wheel, one of the biggest expenses in its still-unprofitable ride-hailing service.

 Anthony Levandowski, a pioneer in robotic vehicles, was charged with 33 counts of trade secrets theft.
-He could be sentenced up to 10 years and fined $250,000 per count, $8.25 million altogether.
+Each count carries a penalty of up to 10 years in prison and a $250,000 fine, or $8.25 million if convicted of all counts.

-Prosecutors say the probe is ongoing, but they wouldn't say whether Uber and former CEO Travis Kalanick are targets.
-Prosecutors say Google and Uber cooperated in the investigation.

-Although the indictment didn't charge Uber, it's a stain for a company that has been trying to recover from a series of scandals since jettisoning Kalanick two years ago.
-Besides trying to reverse perceptions that it's a technological thief, Uber has been dealing with fallout from its own acknowledgement of rampant sexual harassment, its use of software designed to dupe regulators and a yearlong cover-up of a hacking attack that stole the personal information of 57 million passengers and 600,000 drivers.
+Miles Ehrlich, one of Levandowski’s attorneys, maintained his innocence in a statement.

 More like this from vindy.com